AKJK-Internet-32002/32002/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast.md

     .Show();
 ```

-> [!IMPORTANT]
+Try running this code and you should see the notification appear!

-> Win32 non-MSIX/sparse apps must use the **Show** method as seen above.
-If you use **ToastNotificationManager** itself, you will receive an element not found exception.
-All types of apps can use the Show method and it will work correctly.
+## Step 3: Handling activation

-## Step 4: Handling activation
+After showing a notification, you likely need to handle the user clicking the notification (whether that means bringing up specific content after the user clicks it, opening your app in general, or performing an action when the user clicks the notification).

 The steps for handling activation differ for UWP, Win32 MSIX, and Win32 or sparse apps.

 #### [UWP](#tab/uwp)

-When the user clicks your notification (or a button on the notification with foreground activation), your app's **App.xaml.cs** **OnActivated** will be invoked.
+When the user clicks your notification (or a button on the notification with foreground activation), your app's **App.xaml.cs** **OnActivated** will be invoked, and the arguments you added will be returned.

 **App.xaml.cs**